 The first issue of the merged Sky & Telescope came out in November 1941, just one month before the bombing of Pearl Harbor.
 Nevertheless, despite the war, the time was right for developing a large-format, well-illustrated magazine that would appeal to a broader market than Popular Astronomy, a 50-year-old magazine that would eventually cease publication in 1951.

 As Sky & Telescope grew, it required more and more space, and HCO could no longer contain the growing staff.
-In June 1959 it changed physical location to nearby Bay State Road in Cambridge, where its headquarters remain today, with a burgeoning staff of more than 50.
+In June 1959 it changed physical location to nearby Bay State Road in Cambridge.
+In 2007, the offices moved less than a mile away to their current location, 90 Sherman Street in Cambridge.